Salt73/online_shopping_Classification/README.md

 ## Finally I tested both models and draw a plotsto compare between there training and validation accuracies the I saved it as the last step

-# I hope you have found this notebook useful and enjoyed it :)
+# I hope you have enjoyed this notebook amd found it useful :)